-Often called the “exceptional child” requirement, the special education requirement is satisfied by completing a course in the identification and education of children who have special educational needs.
+Often called the “exceptional child” requirement, the special education requirement is satisfied by completing a course in the identification and education of children who have special educational needs for grades P-12.
+The course (in fulfillment of House Bill 671) is a general introductory survey course emphasizing the characteristics of all exceptionalities (behavioral, developmental, and learning disabilities, deaf education, physical and health disabilities, and visual impairment, as well as gifted) with the appropriate identification and the educational programming for such.
 Holding National Board for Professional Teaching Standards (NBPTS) certification or a degree with a major in Special Education also satisfies this requirement.

 There are many different courses that cover the topics necessary to fulfill this requirement.
 If you have completed an educator preparation program in another state, you may have already completed an acceptable course.
 If you would like to know if a certain course will satisfy this requirement, please send an email including the course name, course description, and a link to the institution’s website to email@example.com

 .
 A Certification Division staff member will examine the course and let you know if it is acceptable.